-They are one of the different types of white blood cells that help fight infection.
+They are among the different types of white blood cells that help fight infection.

-Monocytes along with other types of white blood cells are part of the human immune system.
-They defend the body against bacteria and viruses, help remove dead tissue, and also attack cancer cells .
+Monocytes, along with other types of white blood cells, are part of the human immune system.
+They defend the body against bacteria and viruses, help remove dead tissue, and attack cancer cells.

 Monocytes can be easily identified under the microscope with their distinctive kidney-shaped nuclei.

-Once formed in the bone marrow, monocytes travel in the bloodstream where they remain for a few hours and migrate to different body tissues such as the spleen, lungs, and liver, where they mature.
+Once formed in the bone marrow, monocytes travel to the bloodstream, where they remain for a few hours and migrate to different body tissues such as the spleen, lungs, and liver, where they mature.

 People suffering from a low monocyte count are at increased risk of bacterial infection, especially related to the urinary and gastrointestinal tracts.